 Upon finishing high school in Mymensingh, Bangladesh, Hassan moved to Germany to pursue his dream of becoming an aerospace engineer.
 He graduated with a bachelor’s degree in 2014 and a master’s degree in 2016, both in Aerospace Engineering, from the University of Stuttgart, Germany.
-During his bachelor’s degree, he had an industrial placement at the A380 Chief Engineering Department of Airbus Group in Hamburg, where he worked as an intern and later on, as a research student for my thesis; the work of his bachelor’s thesis is currently being implemented at the final assembly line of the Airbus A380 in Hamburg.
+During his bachelor’s degree, he had an industrial placement at the A380 Chief Engineering Department of Airbus Group in Hamburg, where he worked as an intern and later as a research student for his thesis; the work of his bachelor’s thesis has been implemented at the final assembly line of the Airbus A380 in Hamburg.
 For his master’s degree, he specialised in ‘Mathematical & Physical Modelling’ and ‘Jet Propulsion,’ both with an emphasis on high-speed aerothermodynamics.
-In 2015, he went to the University of Arizona, USA as a Visiting Research Scholar to conduct research at Professor Dr Hermann Fasel’s CFD Laboratory for his master’s thesis; this was part of a historical partnership between the University of Stuttgart and the University of Arizona, which was funded by the prestigious Erich-Becker Scholarship.
+In 2015, he went to the University of Arizona, USA as a Visiting Research Scholar to conduct research at Professor Hermann Fasel’s CFD Laboratory for his master’s thesis; this was part of a historical partnership between the University of Stuttgart and the University of Arizona, which was funded by the prestigious Erich-Becker Scholarship.
 His master’s thesis was on ‘Numerical Simulation of Shock/Boundary-Layer Interaction in Supersonic Flows,’ where he investigated the flow’s instability and its effects in the event of a shock/boundary-layer interaction.
 From an application’s perspective, the obtained results are of interest for implications on heat transfer enhancement for a high-speed aerial vehicle and air-fuel mixing in a scramjet propulsion system.